vippsas/vipps-recurring-api/README.md

 # Vipps Recurring API version 1

-This repo contains developer resources for the Vipps eCommerce API.
+This repo contains developer resources for the Vipps Recurring API.
 For more information about this product, "Vipps på Nett", please see: https://www.vipps.no/bedrift/vipps-pa-nett

 **IMPORTANT:** This is a work in progress!
 We believe we are close to production quality.
 But the product is still being worked on!
 You can help shape it by giving us feeback here directly by raising issue, or contacting us on alf.magnus.stalesen@vipps.no The official, stable developer resources for Vipps is still https://vipps.no/developer